barionleg/Xipho/_drafts/2017-11-17-icecast-release-2_5-beta2.md

 ## Known issues

-- YP and m3u playlists do not use the `https` sheme for URLs when using TLS
+- YP and m3u playlists do not use the `https` scheme for URLs when using TLS